Karl Egon Ebert

-Karl Egon Ebert (1801, Prague – 1882, Smíchov) was a Bohemian German poet, born in Prague.
+Karl Egon Ebert (5 June 1801 – 24 October 1882) was an ethnic German poet in the Austrian Empire and later Austria-Hungary.

+Life

+He was born in Prague.
 His poems, dramatic and lyric, are collected in 7 volumes, and enjoy a wide popularity in his country.
 He composed a poem called "Das erste Veilchen", or "The First Violet", which was set to music by Felix Mendelssohn.

-German composer Georgina Schubert (1840-1878) used Ebert’s text for her lieder “Der Muschel gleichen meine Leider.”
+German composer Georgina Schubert used Ebert's text for her lieder "Der Muschel gleichen meine Leider."

+He died on 24 October 1882 in Smíchov (now part of Prague).